partigabor/aromatica-old/database/output/md/cubeb_gen.md

 title = "Cubeb"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The fruit of Piper cubeba, related to pepper, see also Ashanti pepper.

+, related to pepper, see also Ashanti pepper.

-description = "Spicy fruit of the cubeb vine; when dried and crushed is used medicinally or in perfumery and sometimes smoked in cigarettes, related to pepper, see also Ashanti pepper. " weight = 10
+According to WordNet: Spicy fruit of the cubeb vine; when dried and crushed is used medicinally or in perfumery and sometimes smoked in cigarettes.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"